pylinkage.optimization package

 @author: HugoFara

-- pylinkage.optimization.particle_swarm.particle_swarm_optimization(eval_func: Callable[[Linkage, Sequence[float], JointPositions], float], linkage: Linkage, center: ~collections.abc.Sequence[float] | float | None = None, dimensions: int | None = None, n_particles: int = 100, leader: float = 3.0, follower: float = 0.1, inertia: float = 0.6, neighbors: int = 17, iters: int = 200, bounds: tuple[~collections.abc.Sequence[float], ~collections.abc.Sequence[float]] | None = None, order_relation: ~collections.abc.Callable[[float, float], float] = <built-in function max>, verbose: bool = True, **kwargs: ~typing.Any) list[Agent]
+- pylinkage.optimization.particle_swarm.particle_swarm_optimization(eval_func: Callable[[Linkage, Sequence[float], JointPositions], float], linkage: Linkage, center: ~collections.abc.Sequence[float] | float | None = None, dimensions: int | None = None, n_particles: int = 100, leader: float = 3.0, follower: float = 0.1, inertia: float = 0.6, neighbors: int = 17, iters: int = 200, bounds: tuple[~collections.abc.Sequence[float], ~collections.abc.Sequence[float]] | None = None, order_relation: ~collections.abc.Callable[[float, float], float] = <built-in function max>, verbose: bool = True) list[Agent]

-Particle Swarm Optimization wrapper for pyswarms.
+Particle Swarm Optimization for linkage parameters.

 - Parameters: